lyzkov/CityRanks/README.md

 ### Installation

-Clone project from repository and run `CityRanks.pbxproj`.
+Clone project from repository and open `CityRanks.pbxproj` file and build application from "CityRanks" scheme.

 ### Usage